-27 EXTERNSHIPS See the world-and the law-with new eyes.
-Earn a full semester's worth of credits by doing an externship during the winter term with the UN High Commissioner for Refugees, the Center for International Environmental Law, the International Organization for Migration, the World Intellectual Property Organization, or more than 20 other intergovernmental or nongovernmental organizations in Geneva.
+If you need a break from legal research, hit up a different library: Through U-M's Computer and Video Game Archive, delve into an extensive collection of video games, consoles, and more, from the 1970s to today.
+Want to do some gaming IRL?
+Take a break in the game room across the hall from the Lower Commons (#35) while enjoying billiards, foosball, and board games.
+26 ANN ARBOR FARMERS MARKET 27 EXTERNSHIPS See the world-and the law-with new eyes.
+Earn a full semester's worth of credits by doing an externship during the winter term with the UN High Commissioner for Refugees, the Center for International Environmental Law, the International Organization for Migration, the World Intellectual Property Organization, or a number of other intergovernmental or nongovernmental organizations in Geneva.
 Chocolate and fine watches not your thing?
-Similar opportunities are available in South Africa, in India, and at London's AIRE Centre, a nonprofit specializing in helping marginalized people under European law.
+Similar opportunities are available in South Africa, India, and at London's AIRE Centre, a nonprofit specializing in helping marginalized people under European law.
 You also can arrange your own externship, domestically or abroad.
-It's a 20-minute walk from the Law School to Kerrytown, a brick-streeted pocket of Ann Arbor that's home to the Ann Arbor Farmers Market.
+It's a 15-minute walk from the Law School to Kerrytown, a brick-streeted pocket of Ann Arbor that's home to the Ann Arbor Farmers Market.
 The gathering place for more than 100 local businesses, the producer-only market offers native plants, artisanal yogurt, cheese and baked goods, fresh-picked vegetables, slow-roasted coffee beans, fermented sauerkraut and Sriracha, cut flowers, hardwood cutting boards and planters, premier fruits and nuts, maple syrup, and so much more.

-To whomever gels this room next, Hello!
-If you're a 11 who just chose this room for some mason, ignore this you know the deal.
-If you're an incoming 11; whileme!
+28 Your community To whomever gets this room next, Helle!
+If you're a 22 who just chose this room for some reason, ignore this you know the deal.
+If you're an incoming IL; welcome!
 This will be the best, most challenging academic experience of your life.
 Here are some things I wish I'd known.
-1) Mainlain perspective - you're at Michgan Law School, everything is going to be akay.

-- i) Take time for yourself studying is inefficient if your mine isn't rested enough to process information. - 3) Pon't screw over other people to get ahead; connections are just as important; if not more; then grades. - 1) Don't underestimate the value in commiseration. - 5) to to office hours!
-Some of my bost moments of lightbulb-esque understanding were from office hours. - 6) Be considered in yourself; you belong here.
-Doen ≥ clarent make mistakes.

-I hope this is marginally helpful and for comforting.
-Embrace year time hore, born to accept uncertainty, and learn lets.
-In the end, you be glob you did.
-All the best, A rising 22 who loved this room ; loves this place . - JCI A few years ago, our cleaning crew found a handwritten note in the desk of a room in the Lawyers Club.
+1) Maintain perspective - you're at Michgan Law School, everything is going to be otay.
+2) Take time for yourself - studying is inefficient if your mine isn't rested enough to process information.
+3) Don't screw over other people to get ahead; connections one just as important; if not more; Hon grades.
+1) Dont underestimate the value in commiseration.
+5) to to office hours!
+Some of my best moments of lightbulb-esque understanding were from office hours.
+6) Be confident in yourspit; you belong have.
+Dean 2 doesn't moke mistakes.
+I hope this is marginally helpful and for comfording.
+Embrace your time here, bern to accept uncertainty, and learn lets.
+In the end, you be glad you did.
+All the best, A rising 22 who level this room ; loves this place. - JEI YOU TO SUCCEED A few years ago, our cleaning crew found a handwritten note in the desk of a room in the Lawyers Club.
 It was encouragement and advice from the graduating occupant of the room to whoever would occupy it next.
 Two of our favorites: "Don't screw over other people to get ahead; connections are just as important, if not more important, than grades" and "Maintain perspective.
 You're at Michigan Law.
 Everything is going to be okay."